 The frigid air reaches all the way south, jeopardizing berry and citrus crops in Louisiana and Florida.

 Watch how berry farmers are trying to save their plants

-In Florida, growers are spraying water on their trees to form a protective coating of ice, said Andrew Meadows, spokesman for Florida Citrus Mutual, a trade group representing about 8,000 growers.
+Growers are spraying water on their trees to form a protective coating of ice, said Andrew Meadows, spokesman for Florida Citrus Mutual, a trade group representing about 8,000 growers.
 As long as temperatures don't drop below 28 degrees for more than four hours, damage should be minimal, he said.

-CNN's Jim Kavanagh contributed to this report.
+CNN's Jim Kavanaugh contributed to this report.